Brown-University-Library/django_template_42_project/README.md

 ## the line below is a single command, all on one line (clarifying in case it wraps)
 $ /path/to/python3.8 ./update_project_and_app_references.py --target_dir "/full/path/to/x_project/" --new_project_name x_project --new_app_name x_app

+## get back into the correct directory (the command above changed the name)
+cd ../x_project/

 $ cp ./config/dotenv_example_file.txt ../.env
 $ source ../venv/bin/activate